Improving the Cost-Efficacy of Silvopasture Establishment in the Southeast

 Living Mulch

 Many efforts to establish trees utilize mulch and/or ongoing mowing or spraying, to suppress weed competition.
-We will test the viability of using cover crops as a “living mulch” alternative.
+We tested the viability of using cover crops as a “living mulch” alternative.
 Cover crops have been shown to reduce weed competition, conserve moisture, and benefit soil health (1).
-We hypothesize that cover crops are an effective and affordable solution to weed suppression.
+We hypothesized that cover crops are an effective and affordable solution to weed suppression.
 Furthermore, by supporting tree health and drought tolerance, living mulch may reduce tree mortality from non-browsing causes.

 Plant Browsing Deterrents: “Brambles”